newracket/Countryside-Mapper/README.md

 ### Application

-The app is build using ReactJS and Typescript, along with a firebase database in the backend.
+The app is build using ReactJS and Typescript, along with a Firebase database in the backend.
 You can view a live version at [http://aniketg.me:4001/](http://aniketg.me:4001/).